-The Project Design Document (version 1 of 5 February 2007) /1/ and final version 2 dated 5 April 2007 /2/ submitted by Hidroluz Centrais Elétricas Ltda. and EcoSecurities were assessed by DNV as a part of the validation.
+The Project Design Document (version 1 of 5 February 2007) /1/ and the version 2 dated 28 Sep 2007 /2/ were submitted by Hidroluz Centrais Elétricas Ltda. and EcoSecurities were assessed by DNV as a part of the validation.
+The final version 3 dated 28 Set 2007 was submitted, adjusting the actual electricity generation capacity and the actual first action on starting date of project.

-In addition, the spreadsheets for the calculations of the operating and build margin emission factors for the Rondônia-Acre grid /3/ and financial calculation /4/ were assessed.
+In addition, the spreadsheets for the calculations of the operating and build margin emission factors for the Rondônia-Acre grid /4/ and financial calculation /5/ were assessed.